projectwilberforce/projectwilberforce.github.io/cameralens/manual/index.md

 ![]({{site.baseurl}}/images/cameralens/camera_lens_1_2.jpg)

-Camera Lens Effects package is a collection of image effects for simulating some properties of real camera lens such as depth of field, vignetting and distortion for Unity 5 (5.6 or higher).
+Final Camera Effects Pro package is a collection of image effects for simulating some properties of real camera lens such as depth of field, vignetting and distortion for Unity 5 (5.6 or higher).
 Package contains following effects:

  - Depth of field effect with polygonal aperture (Bokeh)
  - Bloom effect